 You may be upset when looking at the price tag in stores, but believe us there’s a very reasonable explication for it.
 We will talk later in this article in more detail about every reason that justifies the price.

 A refresher on pistachios

-Technically, pistachio is not a nut, but a seed which has been used as a snack for thousands of years.
+Technically, pistachio is not a nut, but a seed that has been used as a snack for thousands of years, however culinary is known as a nut so we will call it this way.
 The pistachio tree was originally found in Western Asia, and it has been enjoyed by humans since around 7,000 BC.

 It was much later that these beautiful nuts and trees reached the United States during the 1800s.

 But today, pistachio cultivation can be seen in areas of Arizona, California and Mexico.
 These little delicious seeds come in a beautiful shade of colors like yellow and green, with a purplish skin sometimes.

 Now let’s talk about the main reasons for the high price tag.

 The main reasons pistachios are so expensive

 The first reason why pistachios rank among the most expensive nuts is that they require special weather conditions to grow.